Rafase282/MyFCCWiki/HTML-&-CSS.md

 `<input type="text" placeholder="cat photo URL">`

-## Create a Form ElementYou can build web forms that actually submit data to a server using nothing more than pure HTML.
-You can do this by specifying an action on your form element.
+## Create a Form Element
+You can build web forms that actually submit data to a server using nothing more than pure HTML.
+You can do this by specifying an action on your `form` element.
 For example: `<form action="/url-where-you-want-to-submit-form-data"></form>`.

 `<form action="/submit-cat-photo"><input type="text" placeholder="cat photo URL"></form>`

 ## Add a Submit Button to a Form
-You will need to create a button element.
+You will need to create a `button` element.
 Here's an example submit button: `<button type="submit">this button submits the form</button>`.

 ```
 <form action="/submit-cat-photo">